How to Empty Your Bladder Completely

 10. Always sit down.
 Whether you're male or female, you should sit down when you can.
 When standing to void, you clench your glutes and engage the pelvic floor muscles, causing more forceable bladder contractions.

-11. Use pelvic floor muscle training.
+11. Do pelvic floor muscle exercises.
 Pelvic floor exercises, like kegel exercises, are a great way to improve urinary incontinence or bladder control symptoms over time.
 Pelvic floor training supports men's pelvic organs, including the rectum, sphincter, and prostate.

 12. Avoid bladder irritants.
-Foods and drinks you consume have a major impact on your bladder health.
+Certain foods and drinks you consume have a major impact on your bladder health.
 Avoid coffee, tea, carbonated beverages, alcohol, citrus fruits, and certain spices.

 13. See a health professional.
-Get care, such as a urodynamic test or suggestions for over-the-counter medication from your healthcare professional, or seek medical advice if you can't seem to empty your bladder fully, have chronic bloating, or have general bladder problems.
+Visit a healthcare provider, such as a urologist or pelvic floor physical therapy professional for medical advice if you can't seem to empty your bladder fully, have chronic bloating, or have general bladder problems.

-Practicing these tips is a great way to stay in control of your bladder and keep your urinary system healthy... and totally empty!
+Practicing these tips is a great way to stay in control of your bladder and keep your urinary system healthy.

 Get Free Bladder Control Products